jhebb/easy-grid/README.md

 ##KNOWN ISSUES
 - gutter needs to be percentage based
 - grid containers that don't fit full-width don't clear grid containers below them.
 May need "clear: both" on grid containers.
+- margin-bottom is inconsistent since it's percentage-based for grid-items and fixed for grid-container.
+Need a best of both.
+Maybe add an option to mixin for margin-bottom

 ##TODO